Indian School, Salalah: Affiliation, curriculum and competitive examinations

 The school conducts All-India public exams regulated by the CBSE for classes 10 & 12.
-The class 9 final exam is conducted as a public exam by the regional Gulf board (an association of Gulf Indian schools).

 The institution also holds the Maths olympiad conducted by the Indian National Mathematics Olympiad every February.
 All top scorers are awarded certificates.

 Olympiads for Maths, Science and Computer Science are conducted by the New South Wales University, Australia for classes 9th & 12th.

 ISS holds the ASSET examination every year.
 This assessment is conducted by Educational Initiatives, India.
 Students of ISS also write the NGSE examination conducted by National Genius Search Foundation (NGSF), India and the NTSC Competitive Assessment.